stoufa88/lawd-desktop/README.md

 On the frontend, I used Vue.js and I find it extremely powerful library for building simple UI.
 For streaming, I was caught by the simplicity of use of WebTorrent.js.
 So I would like to thank these two fellas for making lawd alive.
-But to not forgive the kat who offered me rapid access to their daily dump api.
+But to not forget the kat who offered me rapid access to their daily dump api.

 ## Install